pycabook/pycabook/manuscript/07_Chapter_05_Error_management.md

 ## Request validation

-The parameter `filters` that we want to add to the use case allows the caller to add conditions to narrow the results of the model list operation, using a notation like `&lt;attribute&gt;__&lt;operator&gt;`.
+The parameter `filters` that we want to add to the use case allows the caller to add conditions to narrow the results of the model list operation, using a notation like `<attribute>__<operator>`.
 For example, specifying `filters={'price__lt': 100}` should return all the results with a price lower than 100.

 Since the model `Room` has many attributes, the number of possible filters is very high.
 For simplicity's sake, I will consider the following cases: